 XMP offers you the ability to add an

 xml:lang property to text properties to specify the language of the text.

-This XMP writeback feature in Adobe Experience Manager (AEM) Assets replicates asset metadata changes to the renditions of the asset.
+This XMP writeback feature in Adobe Experience Manager Assets replicates the metadata changes to the renditions of the original asset.

-When you change the metadata for an asset from within AEM Assets or while uploading the asset, changes are initially stored in the metadata node in the asset hierarchy.
+When you change the metadata for an asset from within Assets or while uploading the asset, the changes are initially stored in the metadata node in the asset hierarchy.
 The writeback feature lets you propagate the metadata changes to all or specific renditions of the asset.
 The feature writes back only those metadata properties that use

 Classic Leather to

-In this case, the AEM Assets saves the changes to the Title property in the
+In this case, Assets saves the changes to the Title property in the

 dc:title parameter for the asset metadata stored in the asset hierarchy.